Zrnik/MkSQL/docs/usage-factory-installable.md

 # Factory usage & Installable class

 There is definitely a class structure, that has a factory, which is creating for example account objects, then you have the account class, and probably some SQL file we must execute to install the table and make everything working.
-For a "little" example, it might look like this:
+For a " little" example, it might look like this:

 *File: AccountFactory.php*

 ```php
 class AccountFactory {